-The simple household model produced a livestock threshold for agro-pastoralism in Karamoja of 3.3 TLU/ capita, equivalent to 4.7 cattle or 33 goats per capita.
-Below this threshold, a household could not meet its basic food energy requirements, and would need to supplement its own-produced food (or income from livestock) from other sources.

-For a household of six people (two adults, four children), and 3.3 TLU/capita:

-- The herd could comprise 45 goats and 22 cattle, and would produce milk to supply 18% of annual household energy requirements; - Own crop production would produce sorghum to supply 23% of annual household energy requirements; - The annual food energy balance would be met through the sale of livestock and related sorghum purchases; the herd could produce 9 male goats and 2 bulls for sale each year, with the income sufficient to buy enough sorghum to meet this requirement; - In this model, the annual household balance of cash income after sorghum purchases is Ugandan shilling (UGX) 50,257 (US\$13.57) i.e. a very limited sum for other domestic expenses such as health or education, or for livestock purchases.
+The simple household model produced a livestock threshold for agro-pastoralism in Karamoja of 3.3 TLU/capita, equivalent to 4.7 cattle or 33 goats per capita.
+Below this threshold, a household could not meet its basic food energy requirements, and would need to supplement its own- produced food (or income from livestock) from other sources.
+For a household of 6 people (2 adults, 4 children), and 3.3 TLU/capita, an illustrative model herd could comprise 45 goats and 22 cattle, and would produce milk to supply 18% of annual household energy requirements.
+Own crop production would produce sorghum to supply 23% of annual household energy requirements, and the annual food energy balance would be met through the sale of livestock, and related sorghum purchases; the herd could produce 9 male goats and 2 bulls for sale each year, with the income sufficient to buy enough sorghum to meet this requirement.
+In this model, the annual household balance of cash income after sorghum purchases is UGX 50,257 (US\$13.57) i.e. a very limited sum for other domestic expenses such as health or education, or for livestock purchases.